Tel: (559) 243-7280

 What the fee includes:

-- Access to all eight hybrid training sessions (in-person and live Zoom)
+- Access to all seven online training sessions and final in-person b2b session (online live Zoom)

 - Structured templates and tools, including: